Today’s seaweed snapshot

 Sargassum seaweed provides beneficial shelter from the sun and food for fish as it floats along currents originating in the Gulf of Mexico.

-Sargassum seaweed off South Florida acts as a vital floating ecosystem (or “weed line“) that provides food, shelter, and nursery grounds for numerous prized fish species, including mahi-mahi, sailfish, wahoo, and amberjack.
+Sargassum seaweed off South Florida acts as a vital floating ecosystem in “weed lines” that provides food, shelter, and nursery grounds for numerous prized fish species, including mahi-mahi, sailfish, wahoo, and amberjack.

 As an offshore angler, I am quite familiar with these patches of seaweed, which often form long lines along the edge of the Gulf Stream.
-Trolling these lines is productive for gamefish, especially for schools of mahi-mahi lingering in the shade and nibbling on small fish and crustaceans harboring within.
+Trolling these lines is productive for gamefish, especially for schools of mahi-mahi lingering in the shade and nibbling on small fish and crustaceans harboring within the mat of seaweed.

-The seaweed itself is not harmful to human, but decaying sargassum on beaches releases hydrogen sulfide that can impact people with breathing issues.
+The seaweed itself is not harmful to humans, but decaying sargassum on beaches releases hydrogen sulfide that can impact people with breathing issues.
+In addition, small sea pests

 Research by Florida Atlantic University suggests the pathogenVibrio sticks to microplastics that merge into sargassum clusters at sea.
 While the bacteria has not been detected in sargassum ashore, beachgoers are advised to keep their distance.